andrewgcodes/treehacks2024/README.md

 ![VisionMama Photo](https://github.com/andrewgcodes/treehacks2024/blob/main/visionmama-photo.png?raw=true)

 ## Vision OS App
+In the visionmama.zip file, please download and extract

 ## AI Agent Pipeline for Recipe Generation, Food Search, and Instacart Ordering
 We built an endpoint that we hit from our Vision Pro and our Reflex site.